Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Results

 \subsection{Performance Measures}

 We present the performance metrics, including the relative bias, empirical standard error (SE), relative root-mean-square error (RMSE), and empirical coverage probability (CP) for a nominal $95\%$ confidence interval of each parameter for the proposed models.
-Both models are capable of estimating parameters unbiasedly, precisely and exhibiting the target confidence interval coverage in general.
 For each parameter of interest, given the size of the conditions and parameters, we first obtained its four performance measures over $1,000$ replications under each condition in the simulation design.
-We then summarized these metrics across conditions as the corresponding median and range.
-We provide the summary of the four performance metrics for the two models in the Supplementary Document.
+We then summarized these metrics across conditions as the corresponding median and range\footnote{For relative biases/RMSEs, we removed the conditions with coefficients with zero population values when summarizing the related summary statistics.}.
+We provide the summary of the four performance metrics for the two models in Table S3-Table S5.
+These tables show that both models are capable of estimating parameters unbiasedly and precisely and exhibiting target confidence interval coverage in general.

-Both models yielded unbiased point estimates along with small empirical standard errors.
+Both models yielded unbiased point estimates along with small empirical standard errors generally.
 Specifically, for both models, the magnitude of relative biases of the growth factor means was under $0.004$, suggesting that we are able to have unbiased mean trajectories from both models.
-Additionally, the magnitude of relative biases of the coefficients from the covariate to the outcome growth factors was under $0.03$ for the first model, while that of the coefficients from covariate growth factors to mediator (outcome) growth factors except the one from the first slope of the covariate to the second slope of the mediator (outcome) was under $0.05$.
-The median values of relative biases of the indirect effects of the first and the second models were up to $0.016$ and $0.030$, respectively.
+Additionally, for the first model, the magnitude of relative biases of the coefficients from the covariate to the mediator (outcome) growth factors was under $0.03$.
+Yet some coefficients from mediator growth factors to outcome growth factors, for example, $\beta^{[m\rightarrow{y}]}_{12}$ and $\beta^{[m\rightarrow{y}]}_{22}$ exhibit some bias (i.e., the relative biases were greater than $10\%$).
+These biased coefficients further led to biased estimates for the mediated effects.
+For the second model, the magnitude of the coefficients from covariate growth factors to mediator (outcome) growth factors except $\beta^{[x\rightarrow{m}]}_{12}$ ($\beta^{[x\rightarrow{y}]}_{12}$) was under $0.08$.
+Some coefficients from the mediator growth factors to the outcome growth factors exhibit some bias.